matteosox/tubthumper/README.md

 {'ip': '8.8.8.8'}
 ```

-Finally, you can set the factor by which each successive backoff period is scaled using the `exponential` keyword-only argument:
+Finally, you can set the factor by which each successive backoff duration is scaled using the `exponential` keyword-only argument:

 ```python
 >>> retry(get_ip, jitter=False, exponential=3, exceptions=ConnectionError)